iOmega8561/iOmega8561/README.md

 ## 📖 About me
 - 🐧 Linux enthusiast and Open Source enjoyer
-- 🖥 Budding system administrator
+- 🖥 Hobbyist system administrator
 - 🍎 World Class Developer, graduated from [Apple Developer Academy](https://www.developeracademy.unina.it)
-- 🎓 Computer Engineering student at Federico II in Naples
+- 🎓 Computer Engineering student at [UNINA](http://www.unina.it)
 - 🎮 PC gaming enthusiast and hardcore gamer
 - 🌐 You can check out most of my projects here on GitHub